kaliop/ezbrightcove/README.md

 already sourced from Brightcove and hence are in a web suitable format already.

-To get started writing your own input type it's easiest to look at one of the existing ones. `Source video form Brightcove` is a great starting point:
+To get started writing your own input type it's easiest to look at one of the existing ones. `Source video from Brightcove` is a great starting point:

 - [klpBcServerFileVideoInputType](https://github.com/kaliop/ezbrightcove/blob/master/classes/videoinputs/klpbcserverfilevideoinputtype.php)
 - [kloBcServerFile (the persistent object)](https://github.com/kaliop/ezbrightcove/blob/master/classes/klpbcserverfile.php)